Sinfolonokojo/Sinfolonokojo/README.md

   - **Agile Project Management**
   - **Google IT Support**
 - 💞️ I’m looking to collaborate on app and software development, as well as AI projects
-- 📫 How to reach me: angetazama20@gmail.com
+- 📫 How to reach me: angetazama20@gmail.com  and also @sinfolonokojo
 - 😄 Pronouns: **He/Him**
 - ⚡ Fun fact: I love acrobatics, sports, music, dance, and helping people!